Alzheimer’s and Journaling: Expressive Writing for Coping

 Reading Time: 10 minutes

-Navigating the maze of often proves challenging.
+Navigating the maze of Disease often proves challenging.

 This article explores the therapeutic potential of keeping a journal for patients living with Alzheimer’s.

-By delving into its emotional benefits, memory aid capacities, and legacy creation aspects, expressive writing emerges as a valuable coping tool.
+By delving into its emotional benefits, aid capacities, and legacy creation aspects, expressive writing emerges as a valuable coping tool.

 It also addresses support mechanisms for carers within this context, underpinning the integral role they play in this journey.